Medicare Supplement

 There are 12 standard Medicare supplemental (Medigap) insurance plans that help pay some of your costs in the Original Medicare Plan and for some care it doesn't cover.
 (If you are in a Medicare Advantage Plan, such as a Medicare Health Maintenance Organization (HMO), you don't need a Medigap policy.)

 Each standard plan, labeled A through L, offers a different set of benefits, fills different "gaps" in Medicare coverage, and varies in price.
 Medigap plans K and L are new plans that became available in 2006.
-The basic benefits for Medigap plans K and L are different from the basic benefits offered in plans A through J. These plans are designed to have lower monthly premiums, but have higher out-of-pocket costs.
+The basic benefits for Medigap plans K and L are different from the basic benefits offered in plans A through J.

 If you are in a Medicare Advantage Plan, such as a Medicare Health Maintenance Organization (HMO), you don't need a Medigap policy.
 If you live in Massachusetts, Minnesota or Wisconsin, you have different standard Medigap plans to buy.
 Check with your state insurance department or the Guide to Health Insurance for People with Medicare: Choosing a Medigap Policy.